-It seems altogether proper and prudent. therefore, that the A. W. use its columns to encourage all the unselfish workers and urge others to join the ranks of willing, sacrificing workers; not for material gain, but for the unmeasured satisfaction of the hearts of men and women that souls may be gathered into the family of God.
+It seems altogether proper and prudent, therefore, that the A. W. use its columns to encourage all the unselfish workers and urge others to join the ranks of willing, sacrificing workers; not for material gain, but for the unmeasured satisfaction of helping to carry the saving truths into the hearts of men and women that souls may be gathered into the family of God.